top of page

 headshot4.jpg

-Dr. Brant-Rajahn's research examines P-16 Black student and career identity development; school and workplace racial climate; culturally affirming and trauma-informed counseling practices; culturally responsive andragogy; and racial trauma.
+Dr. Brant-Rajahn's research examines student and career identity development; school and workplace racial climate; culturally affirming and trauma-informed counseling practices; culturally responsive andragogy; and racial trauma.

 In addition, Dr. Brant-Rajahn is a proud wife and mother to four children.
-She is also an active member of Zeta Phi Beta Sorority, Incorporated, and is a founder and the President of Ubuntu Empowerment and Liberation Center, Inc. 501(c)(3).
+She is also a member of Zeta Phi Beta Sorority, Incorporated.

 PROFESSIONAL CERTIFICATIONS AND LICENSES